R. S. Amegashie: Career and politics

 Amegashie is an Accountant.
 He served on numerous boards and institutions.
 He worked as an accountant for the Gold Coast machinery and trading company limited.
 From 1955 to 1959, he was a senior lecturer at the Kumasi college of technology now Kwame Nkrumah University of Science and Technology, he taught accounting and allied subjects, later he became the principal of the college of Administration from 1960 to 1962.
 Amegashie served as chairman for the Capital investment board and the negotiating committee of the State enterprises secretariat.
 Also, he was once director of the former School of Administration now University of Ghana Business School of the University of Ghana and president of the Institute of Chartered Accountants, Ghana.He is also regarded as one of the founders of the Institute of Chartered Accountants, Ghana.

 After the coup in February 1966, Amegashie was a member of the economic committee of the ruling National Liberation Council.

 Personal life

-He was married with five children.
+He was married with three children.